 However, compare it with the only other all-electric SUV on the market, the Tesla Model X, and this car is a bargain even in this high-spec First Edition guise.
 With genuine performance credentials and more range than most owners would ever need, the Jaguar I-Pace makes an extremely convincing case for EV driving.

-Representative Example relates to a 19 Model Year Jaguar I-PACE S EV400 S. 5.9% APR Representative available on 19 Model Year Jaguar I-PACE models registered between 1st January 2019 and 31st March 2019.
-With Jaguar Personal Contract Purchase (PCP) you have the option at the end of the agreement to: (1) return the vehicle and not pay the Optional Final Payment.
-If the vehicle has exceeded the maximum agreed mileage a charge for excess mile will apply.
-In this example, 8p plus VAT per excess mile above the maximum agreed mileage.
-If the vehicle is in good condition (fair wear and tear accepted) and has not exceeded the maximum agreed mileage you will have nothing further to pay; (2) pay the Optional Final Payment to own the vehicle or (3) part exchange the vehicle subject to settlement of your existing credit agreement; new credit agreements are subject to status
+Representative Example relates to an I-PACE EV400 SE.
+1.9% APR Representative available on new Jaguar I-PACE models registered between 1st April to 30th June 2022 at participating Retailers only.
+With Jaguar Personal Contract Purchase (PCP) you have the option after you have paid all of the regular monthly repayments to: (1) Return the vehicle and not pay the Optional Final Repayment.
+In this example if the vehicle has exceeded the permitted maximum mileage of 40,833 miles, a charge of 9.6p (including VAT at 20%) will apply per excess mile.
+If the vehicle is in good condition (fair wear and tear accepted) and has not exceeded 40,833 miles you will have nothing further to pay.
+(2) Pay the Optional Final Repayment to own the vehicle or (3) Part exchange the vehicle subject to settlement of your existing finance agreement; new finance agreements are subject to status.
+Representative Example is based on an annual mileage of 10,000 miles.
+Credit is subject to status and is only available to UK residents aged 18 and over.
+This credit offer is only available through Black Horse Limited trading as Jaguar Financial Services, St William House, Tresillian Terrace, Cardiff CF10 5BH.